 The DNR and Army Corps of Engineers manage the areas of this trail, and it is recommended that you visit their website for more hiking or contact information.
 Please be aware that the DNR trail descriptions have erroneous mileages.
 GPS tracking shows the following mileages for the different sections of the Adena Trace:

 Midway Trail 1.17 miles

 East Side Trails of the Adena Trace 13.38 miles

 The total length of the Adena Trace (excluding the Midway Trail) is 25.3 miles.

 As mentioned above, the isolation of the Wolf Creek Trail presents challenges in terms of trail maintenance.
-If you visit this trail regularly and would like to assist in basic clipping, clearing, and reporting of downed trees, please contact us!
+If you would be interested in helping to maintain this trail, contact us about the Adena Adopt-a-Trail program!